fdupoux/fsarchiver/website/content/faq/_index.md

 on any file-system.

 ## What file-systems are currently supported ?
-FSArchiver is able to save/restore all linux file-systems (ext2, ext3, ext4,
+FSArchiver is able to save/restore all Linux file-systems (ext2, ext3, ext4,
-reiserfs, reiser4, xfs, jfs, btrfs) as well as ntfs (fat is not supported).
+reiserfs, reiser4, xfs, jfs, btrfs) as well as FAT16/FAT32 for backing up an EFS (EFI file system).
 The specific file-system attributes are supported for all these file-systems.
-It means that both the data (file contents, file attributes except acl) and file-system attributes (label, uuid, block size) are preserved as well as several advanced file-system attributes such as inode-size on ext{2,3,4}.
-Anyway, several advanced file-systems attributes still need to be implemented, such as the journal attributes for ext{2,3,4}.
+It means that both the data (file contents, file attributes) and file-system attributes (label, uuid, block size) are preserved as well as several advanced file-system attributes such as inode-size on ext4.
+Anyway, several advanced file-systems attributes still need to be implemented, such as the journal attributes for ext4.